detfis/detfis.github.io/_posts/2017-04-16-hanami-1-0-released.md

 ## How to upgrade to version 1.0?

 There is not that much we need to do.
-[Hanami](http://hanamirb.org/) maintainers provide description what should be changed [here](http://hanamirb.org/guides/upgrade-notes/v100/).
+[Hanami](http://hanamirb.org/) maintainers provide description of what should be changed, you can find it [here](http://hanamirb.org/guides/upgrade-notes/v100/).

 So, the first thing we need to do is to update the *Gemfile*